angeldeejay/MMM-RTSP2WebRTC/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module serve [mediamtx](https://github.com/aler9/mediamtx) instance and proxy multiple RTSP feeds to be inserted in MagicMirror through [Video.js](https://github.com/videojs/video.js) and [videojs-http-streaming (VHS)](https://github.com/videojs/http-streaming) to be used even within browsers not supporting video tags.
+This module serve [go2rtc](https://github.com/AlexxIT/go2rtc) instance and proxy multiple RTSP feeds to be inserted in MagicMirror through WebRTC.

 ## Example